Price

 About the artist

-Yaniv Cohen (1977) is an acclaimed dancer, choreographer, and an associate professor of contemporary dance at the Oslo Academy of the Arts.
-His choreographic work has toured both nationally and internationally, and he has worked with Carte Blanche, Iceland Dance Company, and the Norwegian Ballet.
+Yaniv Cohen is an acclaimed dancer, choreographer, and a professor of contemporary dance at the Oslo Academy of the Arts.
+His choreographic work has toured nationally and internationally; he has worked with Carte Blanche, Iceland Dance Company, and the Norwegian Ballet.
 His journey with ADHD (Attention Deficit Hyperactivity Disorder) has been both a personal and artistic exploration.
 Growing up with ADHD, Cohen closely experienced the complexity of masking—trying to hide the symptoms to conform to societal norms.
-This personal experience has influenced his artistic direction, where he explores ADHD and hypersensitivity, not just as challenges, but also as powerful drivers of creativity.
+This personal experience has influenced his artistic direction, where he explores ADHD and hypersensitivity as challenges and powerful drivers of creativity.

 Credits